 - ROV Viewport DomeFurther to my last post, where I was using “Under Pressure” by Deepsea to work out the performance of materials for the main pressure vessel of my ROV.
 I am going to look at the performance of the Viewport Dome.
 Since the viewport needs to be optically clear this discounts metals like steel or aluminium.
 Glass is not a material that I really like the idea of using, this leaves clear plastic.
 100 mm diameter acrylic domes are available on eBay.
 I already have one, and it’s about 3mm thick clear acrylic.
 I have already drilled the 20 M4 (4.2… Read more: ROV Viewport Dome

 - ROV Pressure Vessel end cap and feed-throughsIn my previous two posts, Pressure Vessel and the Viewport, I talked about using the software “Under Pressure” by Deepsea to work out the performance of the Pressure Vessel tube, and the Viewport for my ROV. it’s now time to work out the performance of the end cap which holds the feed-throughs.
-The endcap is a simple bit of flat stock that interfaces with the flange and has a number of penetrations to allow the feed-throughs to carry wires from the pressure vessel to the free-flooded area.
+The endcap is a simple bit of flat stock that interfaces with the flange and has several penetrations to allow the feed-throughs to carry wires from the pressure vessel to the free-flooded area.
 There are 10 holes sized for M10 bolts.
-Material Choices Since a flat… Read more: ROV Pressure Vessel end cap and feed-throughs
+End Cap Material Choices Since a flat… Read more: ROV Pressure Vessel end cap and feed-throughs